 In the 1600s, the Turkish swept into Vienna.
 In desperate need of military assistance, the besieged citizens sought an emissary to contact the nearby Polish troops.
 A man named Koshitsky rose to the call.
 Disguised in a Turkish uniform, he broke through enemy lines and convinced the Polish troops to come to their aid.
 In short order, the Polish army expelled the Turks who, in their hasty retreat, left behind big bags of beans.
 The Viennese assumed they were horse feed, but Koshitsky, who had lived in the Arab world, knew better.
 With the money earned from his valorous deed, he opened the first coffee house in Central Europe.
 The name?
 Blue Bottle.

 Takeaway: History is full of wonderful material that can lead to very names.
 And great stories, especially when shared on a company’s website and across media, add luster to a name.
 So, when naming, don your imaginative scuba gear and dive deep into the pages of world history and the lore and legends of your industry.
-Naming treasure await you there!
+Naming treasures await you there!

 Death Wish